 What are muscle spasms and cramps?

 The terms muscular spasm and muscle cramps are often used interchangeably.
 But these two are quite different from each other in terms of their painful effects and the duration for which they occur.
-Muscular spasm means a situation when a muscle in the body involuntary contracts and then relaxes on its own.
+A muscular spasm means a situation when a muscle in the body involuntary contracts and then relaxes on its own.
 Muscle cramp means when the spasm lasts for seconds to several minutes.
 Muscular spasms and cramps can affect muscle groups like:

 - Leg muscles particularly in the calves.